hashicorp/terraform-provider-aws/website/docs/r/iam_group_membership.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `name` - The name to identify the Group Membership
+* `name` - *Deprecated:* Don't set this attribute.
+The name to identify the Group Membership
 * `users` - list of IAM User names
 * `group` – IAM Group name